Keplerjs/Kepler/README.md

 ### Kepler Plugins

 The *Kepler plugin packages* provide useful features for your Kepler application.
-A **Kepler plugin** is a simple meteor package that contains a **plugin.js** file that defines the behaviors and configuration in the kepler environment.
+A **Kepler plugin** is a standard Meteor package that contains a **plugin.js** file that defines the behaviors and configuration in the kepler environment, similar in concept to [Package.js](http://docs.meteor.com/api/packagejs.html).
 A plugin only need to make your own package depend on *keplerjs:core* or others plugins if needed.

 #### Base Plugins
 * [keplerjs:edit](packages/keplerjs-edit)